Sri Lanka Gambling Regulation

 Gambling While some foreign investors showed interest in developing the gambling industry in Sri Lanka, the launch of the three casinos was frowned upon by quite a few politicians, including some members of Rajapaksa’s own office.
 The gambling expansion was also severely criticized by the influential Buddhist clergy of Sri Lanka.

-In 2015, unexpectedly, Rajapaksa lost the presidential election to Sirisena and could not rule the country for e third consecutive term.
-Sirisena was a former minister of health and received huge support from the Buddhist clergy.
-The new president did not hesitate to cancel the three casino projects that were launched during Rajapaksa’s term.
-The government agreed to let the international companies continue with the development of the hotel parts of the resorts but the investors decided to give up their projects entirely.
+In 2015, Rajapaksa unexpectedly lost the presidential election to Sirisena and could not serve a third consecutive term.
+Sirisena, a former Minister of Health, received strong support from the Buddhist clergy.
+The new president did not hesitate to cancel the three casino projects that had been launched during Rajapaksa’s term.
+The government agreed to let the international companies continue developing the hotel parts of the resorts, but the investors decided to abandon their projects entirely.

-In addition to canceling the licenses of the three casino operators, Sirisena also introduced higher tax rates for betting shops as well as an entry tax of $100 for casinos.
+In addition to canceling the licenses of the three casino operators, Sirisena also introduced higher tax rates for betting shops as well as a $100 entry tax for casinos.
 These changes were implemented through several amendments to the Betting and Gaming Levy Act.
-Despite informing that there will be no more licenses issued to casino operators, the government will allow casinos that have been licensed after the 2010 amendments to the law to continue operating in Sri Lanka.
+Despite announcing that no additional licenses would be issued to casino operators, the government allowed casinos that had been licensed under the 2010 amendments to the law to continue operating in Sri Lanka.

 Gambling Regulation in Sri Lanka

-Currently, gambling remains mainly unregulated in Sri Lanka.
-That said, in 2010, the former president of the country did try to change the legal framework and introduce several major hotel resorts that will also include land-based casinos.
-While President Rajapaksa’s administration passed a law that enabled several international operators to launch in Sri Lanka, Rajapaksa’s successor had other plans for the gambling regulations in the country.
+Currently, gambling in Sri Lanka is largely unregulated.
+In 2010, however, the country’s former president attempted to change the legal framework by introducing several major hotel resorts that would also house land-based casinos.
+Although President Rajapaksa’s administration passed a law allowing several international operators to launch in Sri Lanka, his successor pursued a different approach to gambling regulation.

 Gambling Fully Regulated in Sri Lanka